polimediaupv/paella-basic-plugins/README.md

 **Icon customization data:**

-- Plugin identifier: `es.upv.paella.qualitySelector`
+- Plugin identifier: `es.upv.paella.audioSelector`
 - Icon names:
-    * `screenIcon`: screen icon, with filled background, to give contrast to the text of the selected quality.
+    * `screenIcon`: screen icon, with filled background, to give contrast to the text of the selected audio track.

 ### Downloads plugin